-You don’t need particularly strong psychic or astrological skills to get that the Pluto in Capricorn process that began in 2008 is only just really getting going.
-Pluto in Capricorn is pricking the Neptune in Capricorn (80s/90s) debt bubble big time and the tension between the Pluto in Leo generation (baby boomers) and those after (but especially the Pluto in Scorpio peeps) is about to intensify.
+You don’t need particularly strong psychic or astrological skills to get that the Pluto in Capricorn process that began in 2008 is just starting.
+Pluto in Capricorn is pricking the Neptune in Capricorn (80s/90s) debt bubble big time.
+The tension between the Pluto in Leo generation (baby boomers) and those after (especially the Pluto in Scorpio peeps) is intensifying.

-There is a strong argument that the increase in easy access to debt has masked degeneration in real-life wages & government services.
-The degree of dissatisfaction with our leadership/economic management has never seemed higher.
-Pluto is in Capricorn until 2024 – I know, right?
-It’s a long haul flight, get comfie.
-The Uranus in Aries phase is like the demolition phase and then Uranus in Taurus from 2018 is the rebuild.
+Change God Pluto is in Capricorn until 2024 – I know.
+It’s a long haul flight, get comfy.
+The Uranus in Aries phase is like the demolition phase.
+Uranus in Taurus from 2018 is the rebuild.
 We are about to live through interesting times.

-Now this is really cool – i saw recently and instantly grabbed it.
-Not because i am anywhere near close to retiring lol but because i have never considered it for a second – the very first time i heard of the concept, i immediately dismissed it as ludicrous and totally not for me.
-I thought it was a Mars in Virgo thing and that it made me an out-lier or something.
+Now, this book (above) is cool – I saw it recently and instantly grabbed it.
+Not because i am anywhere near close to retiring lol but because i have never considered it for a second.
+The first time i heard of the concept, I immediately dismissed it as ludicrous.
+I thought it was a Mars in Virgo thing.

-But NO. Retirement is basically the Devil and the idea of investing heavily in your Awesome (mental and physical) instead of saving for some long, long siesta – golf – cruise shit is in fact apparently cool.
+But NO. Investing heavily in your mental and physical wellbeing instead of saving for a perpetual siesta/golf/cruise is cool.
 I was SO happy to find a kindred soul that i emailed the author David Bogan and asked him some questions.
-The book is really rad btw, it’s totally written for a Pluto in Leo audience – i get that – and it could be be juiced up with some more socio-cultural crap but the attitude in there is pure raw Awesome.
+The book is rad btw, it’s written for a Pluto in Leo audience, but the attitude in there is fantastic.

 Mystic: Fab book, what is your Sun Sign?

 Mystic: I love that.
-This is also a very functional NOW time for Scorpions.
-No schizz structural transformation.
+Pluto in Capricorn – now until 2024 – is also a Phoenix time for Scorpio.
 This book would seem to be with that vibe.
-You’re saying that our governments can no longer afford to fund anyone’s retirement but that anyway the concept is basically bullshit, a living death…is that right?
+You’re saying that our governments can no longer afford to fund anyone’s retirement but that anyway the concept is bullshit, a living death.
+Is that right?

-Mystic: So rather than freaking out about being unable to afford a retirement and/or the possibility of bankrupt governments, we redesign our lives to be permanently working & useful, investing in our health and general Awesome, rather than saving to be unemployed for a long phase of time – yes?
-I personally get this but i love what I do – what of people who hate their work and cannot wait to be retired?
+Mystic: So rather than freaking out about being unable to afford retirement or the possibility of bankrupt governments, we redesign our lives to be permanently working & useful.
+We invest in our health and relevance, rather than saving to be unemployed for a long phase of time?
+I get this, but I love what I do.
+What of people who hate their work and cannot wait to be retired?

 David Bogan: Yes to all of the above – and to people who hate their work, get out!
 Nothing is worth spending your life doing something you hate, and they won’t have to worry about retiring, their health will pack up well before that.

-Mystic: On this site we talk a lot about what I call the Zap Zone – the rare square between iconoclastic Uranus and Pluto in Capricorn – the net result is a radical morph of our society, culture and most of all economy.
-Unsustainable paradigms and insane debt bubbles are bursting – we are about to see more change in the next five years than we have had in the last 50.
+Mystic: On this site, we talk a lot about what I call the Zap Zone – the rare square between iconoclastic Uranus and Pluto in Capricorn.
+The net result is a radical morph of our society, culture, and most of all, the economy.
+Unsustainable paradigms and insane debt bubbles are bursting.
 Would you agree with this from your perspective?
-And that your book is in part an attempt to prep people who may be a bit unaware for what’s to come?
+And that your book is in part an attempt to prep people who may be a bit unaware of what’s to come?

 Image: Roger Wilkinson